Sail with us to Brittany

-There is no experience needed for this adventure voyage but they are more suited to those who have sailed before and know they can cope with sailing the boat in sometimes choppy tidal waters.
 Our Brittany and Normandy holidays are ideal voyages if you want to gain lots of sea miles, pilotage practice or 60 mile qualifying passages towards RYA Coastal Skipper or Yachtmaster.
-This is not a suitable voyage if you have any doubts about your health and stamina.

-Vessels sailing to Brittany in 2013 include Eve of St Mawes, Agnes, Grayhound, Eda Frandsen and Bessie Ellen.
+Vessels sailing to Brittany typically include Eve of St Mawes, Agnes, Grayhound, Leader, Provident, Eda Frandsen and Bessie Ellen.
 Step aboard one of these beautiful traditional vessels to enjoy the delights of the french hospitality, cuisine and sailing waters.
 Voyages start from the Westcountry or in the Solent involving some great cross channel sailing.

 Treburden is a welcoming destination with its large sheltered marina which fits remarkably well into the landscape of granite crags, pine trees and gorgeous beaches.
 After a long passage it is always nice to swim in the sea, enjoy a refreshing shower and head into town for a glass or two of wine or beer on 'French soil' that doesn't move after all that rock and roll accross the English Channel.
 If the winds are from more from the South West our first destination may be Guernsey, or we may head for the Granite Rose coast of France, sailing deep up a French River like Lezardrieux, Tregieur or into the tiny harbour of Ploumanach.
 Both the Channel Islands and Brittany are renowned for their fresh seafood, so no doubt we will be sampling a local restaurant as a reward for our channel crossing.
 If we sail first to North Brittany we may re visit favourites like the granite archipelago Isles de Brehat, or the National Bird Reserve of Les Sept Isles.